Try Grounded AI

 Risk Profile

 The Risk Profile dashboard gives you an aggregate view of your AI reliability over time.
-It's designed for team leads, QA managers, and compliance officers who need a summary view.
+It is designed for team leads, QA managers, and compliance officers who need a summary view.

-- Export PDF: Download a formatted Risk Profile report.
+- Export PDF: Full formatted Risk Profile report ready to share with stakeholders.

 Team Workspace

 The Team feature lets you invite colleagues to share your workspace.
-All team members share the same run quota, test history, and custom rules — there's no per-seat pricing.
+All team members share the same run quota, test history, and custom rules — there is no per-seat pricing.

 Inviting a colleague